 Training in OHSMS Responsibilities

-As Z10 notes in E5.2A, this kind of training might include, for example:
+As Z10 notes in E5.2A, this kind of training might include:

 - Training engineers in safety design, including things like hazard recognition, risk assessment, risk mitigation, and so on